naoki2001/kvm-compose/README.md

 # kvm-compose

 ## Overview
-kvm-compose manages VM with YAML file and slightly improved virsh command
+kvm-compose manages VM with YAML file and slightly improved some command

-## Prerequisite environmen
+## Install KVM
-- can use virsh command
-- installed go
+See other sites that suit your environment

+## Install Go lang
+See other sites that suit your environment

 ## Introduction
 - Clone this repository with git command: ``` git clone "https://github.com/naoki2001/kvm-compose" ```